 4. Advertising fraud.

 Fraud is an issue particularly in the affiliate space.
-Beware of tactics like click stuffing, monitor your traffic for suspicious patterns, and choose your partners carefully (the TUNE Certified Partner Program can help).
+Beware of tactics like click stuffing, monitor your traffic for suspicious patterns, and choose your partners carefully.

 The good news: with risk also comes reward.
 Here are a few reasons why affiliate marketing may be worth the risk: